qupath/qupath-bioformats-extension/README.md

 Then simply drag both of them onto the main QuPath window while QuPath is running.
 If you have not previously installed any QuPath extensions, you will be prompted to select a directory to store them in (or just use the default).

+> If you have older versions that can't be overwritten after dragging the .jar files onto QuPath, you can open your QuPath's extensions directory in Explorer/Finder and copy the files in manually there.

+## Performance

+Starting with v0.0.4, options have been added to QuPath preference panel that can help improve the performance when reading complex images.

+It is **highly recommended** to check these out.
+More details are available by hovering the cursor over the options, or on [Google Groups](https://groups.google.com/d/msg/qupath-users/78PpZuu2J1s/su6ZjY0mAgAJ).

 ## Source code

-You should find the source code for the **QuPath Bio-Formats Extension** along with the extension download.
+You should find the source code for the **QuPath Bio-Formats Extension** alongside the extension download.

 The source code for Bio-Formats is at https://github.com/openmicroscopy/bioformats